 Effective employee communication tools don’t need a lot of bells and whistles.
-Something that’s easy to use with a streamlined user interface (UI) can be easily adopted by deskless team members.
+Something that’s easy to use with a streamlined user interface (UI) can be easily adopted by hourly team members.
 It can even save the company money; there’s no need to pay for a bulky service that’s bogged down with superfluous features.
 The easiest solution is often the best one, and your team members most likely are already familiar with texting.

 According to the Pew Research Center, 81% of Americans text regularly, and 19% of Americans indicate that they have limited or no means of going online other than their cell phone.

 Text-based communication tools are an excellent choice for factory, manufacturing, and production companies.
-There is a low barrier to entry for frontline and deskless team members; no computer or internet connection is required, and there’s no need to download an app.
+There is a low barrier to entry for frontline and hourly team members; no computer or internet connection is required, and there’s no need to download an app.
 In fact, texting is often the preferred method of communication for hourly employees.

 According to Mobile Marketing Watch, SMS messages have a 99% open rate.
 Mobile Squared found that 90% of text messages are opened within 3 minutes.
 And, for those who have read receipts turned on, you can quickly and easily tell if team members have seen the communication.